 If you're think about renovating your house, talk to your insurance agent first.
 He or she might be able to provide suggestions for tweaks to the project that will maximize your savings on home insurance.

-IIABA estimates that you can get a credit for up to 25 percent for buying a new house or renovating the old one.
+You can save up to 25% for buying a new house or renovating the old one.

 Although the number of smokers has fallen in the U.S., smoking is still the number one cause of home fire deaths in this country.
-It was, according to the USFA, the cause of 18,900 residential fires in 2007, which killed 595, injured 1,200, and resulted in $327 million in residential property loss.
+It was the cause of 18,900 residential fires in 2007, which killed 595, injured 1,200, and resulted in $327 million in residential property loss.

-As home insurance companies usually raise rates when a smoker is in the household, so they offer discounts (of five to 15 percent, says IIABA) for households with no smokers.
+As home insurance companies usually raise rates when a smoker is in the household, so they offer discounts between 5% and 15% for households with no smokers.